justnonamenoname/lifeticle/readme.txt

 Qualia are not found in the transmission of signals in the brain and cannot be located within them.
 The chain [signals - qualia] leads to two possibilities:
-1)Qualia cannot be detected, and then the signals appear as leading nowhere without effect.
+1) Qualia cannot be detected, and then the signals appear as leading nowhere without effect.
 Qualia are detectable as some kind of effect.
 If there are quantum effects between the signals and qualia, this will complicate the search.
 2) A physical phenomenon leads to qualia, and physicists may start to speculate about which phenomenon it could be.